Create a unidirectional channel and fund it with XRP. The address sending this transaction becomes the "source address" of the payment channel.

-The unique address of the account that initiated the transaction.
+The unique address of the transaction sender.

 Hash value identifying another transaction.
 If provided, this transaction is only valid if the sending account's previously-sent transaction matches the provided hash.